top of page

 The computer represents your consciousness; the video game represents life and its various happenings; the pitch darkness represents death.

-You don't know, and even if you had internet connection on your computer, there is no certain criteria nor evidence that other people on other distant pillars would know for sure what lies beyond the electronic light of the "computer screen".
+You don't know, and even if you had an internet connection on your computer, there is no certain criteria nor evidence that other people on other distant pillars would know for sure what lies beyond the electronic light of the "computer screen".

 Are you willing to venture into the unknown?